Luke-Luo1/POPDG/docs/PopDanceSet_Description.md

 Compared to the AIST++ dataset, where 85% of dance video durations are shorter than 12 seconds, the dance clips in PopDanceSet are significantly longer.

+The [dataset_directory](https://github.com/Luke-Luo1/POPDG/blob/main/dataset_directory) file contains the sources of all dance videos in the PopDanceSet.
+You can view the dance videos by clicking on the URLs provided within.

 # Results
 Four methods have also yielded new results on the upgraded version of PopDanceSet: